ALL Metrics

 HOW TO CITE THIS REPORT

-Isola G. Reviewer Report For: Salivary microbiome and periodontopathogen/denitrifying bacteria associated with gingivitis and periodontitis in people with type 2-diabetes [version 1; peer review: 1 approved with reservations].
+Isola G. Reviewer Report For: Salivary microbiome and periodontopathogen/denitrifying bacteria associated with gingivitis and periodontitis in people with type 2-diabetes [version 3; peer review: 1 approved, 1 approved with reservations, 2 not approved].
 F1000Research 2025, 14:297 (https://doi.org/10.5256/f1000research.177804.r406078)

 NOTE: it is important to ensure the information in square brackets after the title is included in all citations of this article.